rishabkumar7/the-devops-guide/pages/projects.md

 Title | Description | Author |
 ------|-------------|--------|
- [DevOps the Hardway - Azure](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure) | This tutorial contains a full, real-world solution for setting up an environment that is using DevOps technologies and practices for deploying apps and cloud services/cloud infrastructure to Azure. | [Mike Levan](https://michaellevan.net/)
  [DevOps the Hardway - AWS](https://github.com/AdminTurnedDevOps/DevOps-The-Hard-Way-AWS) | This tutorial contains a full, real-world solution for setting up an environment that is using DevOps technologies and practices for deploying apps and cloud services/cloud infrastructure to AWS. | [Mike Levan](https://michaellevan.net/)
+ [DevOps the Hardway - Azure](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure) | This tutorial contains a full, real-world solution for setting up an environment that is using DevOps technologies and practices for deploying apps and cloud services/cloud infrastructure to Azure. | [Thomas Thorton](https://thomasthornton.cloud/)
 [Deploy an App to Azure with ARM](https://github.com/SoniaConti/ContosoFinance-Demo) | ARM is an IaC tool used with Azure | [Sonia Conti](https://github.com/SoniaConti/ContosoFinance-Demo)
 [Crypto-dot-net Ticket Dockerized](https://github.com/rishabkumar7/crypto-ticker-dotnet) | We Dockerize the crypto-dot-net ticker project that we built in Phase 3 | [Rishab Kumar](http://twitter.com/rishabk7)
 [DevOps-Exercises](https://github.com/bregman-arie/devops-exercises) | This repo [devops-exercises](https://github.com/bregman-arie/devops-exercises) contains questions and exercises on various technical topics related to DevOps and SRE | [Arie Bregman](https://github.com/bregman-arie)